wp-plugins/auto-currency-converter/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.0.3 =
+* stop trying to convert money in title. only money in body are processed.

 = 1.0.2 =
 * make the default cache period to one month, to avoid too much updates on feed